jar0man/green-flag-csv2parquet/README.md

   part of our process
   + Schema is fixed, all the csv files will have the same schema, so, we don't need to infer the schema, which will improve performance and reduce prone errors
+  + We are running a spark cluster for our data pipeline